Frequently Asked Questions

 Why choose All Saints Catholic School?

 All Saints Catholic School provides superior academics and values in a safe and supportive environment.
-We are a regional school with a diverse student body–religiously, racially and socio-economically.
-We offer pre-K through Grade 8 and an After School Program.
+We are a regional school with a diverse student body–religiously, racially, and socio-economically.
+We offer Junior Kindergarten through Grade 8, and provide an After School Program.
 All Saints is staffed by a faculty of whom over 50% have advanced degrees.
-High school credits are available for Algebra 1, Earth Science, Spanish 1 and World History.
+High school credits are available for Algebra 1, Earth Science, Spanish 1, and World History.
 We have a championship LEGO Robotics program, and actively integrate technology, STEM (science, technology, engineering, math) and hands-on learning in our classrooms, curriculum and extracurricular activities.
-We offer a variety of extracurricular activities like Environmental Action Club, 4-H STEM club, choir, drama, basketball, and soccer.
-100% of our students have graduated from high school, including several valedictorians and 95% have gone on to college.
-Why not visit us and see why All Saints is an invaluable investment for your child’s future?
+We have offered a variety of extracurricular activities like Environmental Action Club, 4-H STEM club, choir, drama, basketball, and soccer.
+100% of our students have graduated from high school, including several valedictorians and more than 90% have gone on to college.
+Schedule a visit to our growing campus and see why All Saints is an invaluable investment for your child’s future!

 Do you have to be Catholic to apply?

-All Saints Catholic School is a faith-based school that is open to both Catholic and non-Catholic families.
-Mass is held weekly and Religion class is held daily.
+No, All Saints Catholic School is a faith-based school that is open to both Catholic and non-Catholic families.
+Mass is held weekly and Religion class is a core class held daily.
 About 40% of our current student body is Catholic.
 We invite you to request to see the Religion curriculum during your tour if you have questions.

 What grades are offered?

-We offer pre-K through eighth grade.
-Pre-K is full day, five days a week.
+We offer Jr-K through eighth grade.
+Jr-K is full day, five days a week.

 What are school hours?